Galzai/MK32/README.md

 ### Power consumption and deep sleep:
 - For better battery usage you can define the number of inactive minutes you would like your device to wait before sleeping in keyboard_config.h.
-- Notice that waking from deep sleep on keypress is only possible on keys which connect rtc gpio pins (so make sure to have at least 1 rtc row pin, and 1 rtc col pins wake up keys of your choice), if you do not want to enable deep sleep simply undefine SLEEP_MINS.
+- Notice that waking from deep sleep on keypress is only possible on keys which connect rtc gpio pins (so make sure to have at least 1 rtc row pin, and 1 rtc col pin for wake up keys of your choice), if you do not want to enable deep sleep simply undefine SLEEP_MINS.
 - Notice that on windows reconnection after waking from deep sleep might take a couple of minutes, no problem on linux and android.
  (on windows you can rescan for bluetooth devices and it should recconect without waiting).
 - Tested current (hopefully will improve in future):